 ØMQ Manual - ØMQ/2.2.0

-The zmq_bind() function shall return zero if successful.
+The zmq_send() function shall return zero if successful.
 Otherwise it shall return -1 and set errno to one of the values defined below.

-- The requested transport protocol is not compatible with the socket type.
+- The zmq_send() operation is not supported by this socket type.

 - The ØMQ context associated with the specified socket was terminated.